Most of our medical services are covered by insurance. We participate with the following insurance companies:

-Your deductible is the amount of expenses set forth by your insurance plan that you have to pay out of pocket before your insurance company pays the claim.
+- Your deductible is the number of expenses set forth by the insurance plan that you have to pay out of pocket before your insurance company pays the claim.
 Deductible amounts differ with every insurance plan.
 Please call your insurance if you are unsure of your deductible.

 Out of Pocket Maximum or Cost Sharing Cap